Find a Lender-Approved Local Conveyancer in Peak District

 Planning law solicitors in Peak District regulated by the Solicitors Regulation Authority

-The list below is a non-comprehensive list of solicitors in Peak District specialising in planning law.
-The solicitors can give expert legal advice on all aspects of planning, including tree preservation orders
+The list below is a small selection of solicitors in Peak District practicing in planning law.
+This should include advice on development on contaminated land

 • Franklin & Co, Town Hall Chambers, Anchor Square, Bakewell, Derbyshire, DE45 1DR